-If you activate the option "expand search space", the software will seek for solution also outside the search space fixed by the user.
+If you activate the option "expand search space", the software will seek for solutions also outside the search space initially fixed.

-Recommendation#3: get acquaintance with the methods and their limits
+Recommendation#3: get familiar with these techniques

-Upload a dataset and calculate its velocity spectrum.
-Try to reproduce the observed data introducing models in the section direct modelling.
-Modify a parameter at once and note how curves change.

-What happens if you increase the depth of a fast layer?
-What happens when inserting a velocity inversion in depth?
-What is the ratio between the V_S layer, its depth and phase velocity of the wave observed on surface?
+Upload a field dataset and compute its phase (or group) velocity spectrum.
+Try to reproduce the observed data/velocities by adjusting the $V_S$ and thickness values in the direct modelling section.
+Modify one parameter at a time and observe how curves (of FVS) change.
+What happens if you increase the depth of a certain layer?
+What happens when inserting a low-velocity layer?
+What happens when you modify the Poisson values?
+Exercises like these (direct/forward modeling) are invaluable for becoming familiar with these techniques.

-These kind of trials and exercises (see the direct modelling) are very helpful to get confident with the methods.

-Recommendation#4: number of layers to use
+Recommendation#4: number of layers

 We suggest to use at least 7-8 layers.
-It is not recommended to use less than 5, even when you suppose that we are dealing with a simple stratigraphy.
+It is not recommended to use less than 5, even when you suppose that we are dealing with a very simple stratigraphy.

-10. Joint inversions: just few tips
+10. Joint inversion of dispersion data: few tips